 According to the testimony of a 17-year-old boy, Juul representatives visited schools to tell students that using their product was “totally safe.”

-Our firm is investigating cases where users of JUUL‘s products under the age of 25 have been diagnosed with the following health problems:
+Our firm is investigating cases where users of JUUL‘s products, who were under the age of 25 when they began using them, and subsequently were diagnosed with the following health problems:

 - Bronchiolitis Obliterans (“Popcorn Lung“)